Abigail Marsh

-2014 Nobel Peace Prize Laureate | Founder of Bachpan Bachao Andolan | Child Rights & Anti-Trafficking Activist | UN SDG Advocate
+2014 Nobel Peace Prize Laureate | Founder, Bachpan Bachao Andolan | Child Rights & Anti-Trafficking Activist | UN SDG Advocate

 Want to book Kailash Satyarthi as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-In 1980, Kailash founded Bachpan Bachao Andolan (Save Childhood Movement), an organization that has directly rescued over 100,000 children from forced labor, bonded servitude, and trafficking across India.
-His grassroots approach combines direct intervention with community mobilization, legal advocacy, and rehabilitation, ensuring that rescued children receive education and reintegration support.
-His pioneering work led to the creation of the first social labeling and certification mechanism in South Asia for companies committed to eliminating child labor from their supply chains.
+In 1980 he founded Bachpan Bachao Andolan (Save Childhood Movement), which has since rescued more than 130,000 children from forced labor, bonded servitude, and trafficking across India.
+His method pairs direct raid-and-rescue intervention with community mobilization, legal reform, and long-term rehabilitation, ensuring liberated children receive the education and protection they were denied.
+His campaigning produced the first social labeling and certification system in South Asia for goods made without child labor.

 | Basic Data Protection Information | |